Surgery & Interventions

 Your doctor might use advanced medical equipment to break up or remove a clot from inside your body.
-During treatment, your Oregon Stroke Center team also works to identify and treat the cause of your stroke and any risk factors that could cause another stroke.
+During treatment, your OHSU Stroke Center team also works to identify and treat the cause of your stroke and any risk factors that could cause another stroke.

 Neurosurgical procedures to treat stroke and blood clots include:

 - Simple and complex intracranial bypass procedures (surgery for blocked arteries inside the skull)

 - Craniectomy (skull surgery) and hemispheric decompression (surgery to relieve pressure on the brain) if a stroke affects a large area of your brain

 - Carotid endarterectomy (procedure to remove fatty deposits from inside your neck arteries)

 - Surgery to treat a bulging artery wall

 - Surgery to remove an arteriovenous malformation (AVM), an abnormal tangle of veins and arteries